Why the Act demands new compliance infrastructure

 Traditional compliance frameworks assume human decision-making with clear audit trails.
-The EU AI Act recognizes that AI systems operate differently—making thousands of decisions per second, learning from data, and operating with opacity that traditional controls can’t address.
+The Regulation recognises that AI systems operate differently — making thousands of decisions per second, drifting between releases, and producing outputs that traditional controls can’t inspect.
+The result is three structural challenges for the compliance function.

-A single AI system might process millions of transactions daily.
-Traditional sampling-based audits can’t provide meaningful assurance at this scale.
-You need automated, continuous monitoring that captures evidence in real-time.
+A single AI system can process millions of transactions a day.
+Traditional sampling-based audits don’t produce meaningful assurance at that scale.
+The Article 12 design assumes automated, continuous logging captured in real time, not after-the-fact reconstruction.

-- Complete AI inventory: Every AI system in development, testing, and production—including third-party AI embedded in vendor products
+- Complete AI inventory: every AI system in development, testing, and production — including third-party AI embedded in vendor products and procurement-acquired SaaS.

-- Risk classification: Map each system to prohibited, high-risk (Annex III), limited-risk, or minimal-risk categories
+- Risk classification: map each system to prohibited (Article 5), high-risk (Annex III or Annex I products), limited-risk (Article 50 transparency), or minimal-risk categories.

-- Role determination: Clarify whether you’re the provider, deployer, or both for each system
+- Role determination: document whether the entity is the provider, the deployer, or both for each system — this drives which obligations apply.

 High-risk AI providers must establish a quality management system (QMS) covering the entire AI lifecycle.
 Article 17 specifies the QMS must include: